apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ##### Token Life

-* S3A Delegation tokens cannot be renewed.
+* The S3A Delegation tokens included in the `hadoop-aws` module cannot be renewed.

-* S3A Delegation tokens cannot be revoked.
+* The S3A Delegation tokens included in the `hadoop-aws` module cannot be revoked.
 It is possible for an administrator to terminate *all AWS sessions using a specific role* [from the AWS IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_disable-perms.html), if desired.